that milk is coming out of your nose.

 : In that movie I was not.

 Person: Why does Dwight pick his nose so much?

 Person: Ha!
 That's a lie.

 - Michael Parenti in his nonfiction book The Assassination of Julius Caesar can be pretty hilarious at times.
 For instance, when he discusses the story that Caesar's wife, Calpurnia, dreamed of his assassination the night before, he notes that her warning "gave [Caesar] pause since she ordinarily was a composed and levelheaded individual, not given to 'womanish superstitions,' as Plutarch puts it."
 In the next line, Parenti observes: "Plutarch himself was richly freighted with superstitions, presumably male gendered."

 - Like many of Caesar's followers, the legionaries guarding his body after it was removed to the forum did not take his assassination well:

 Some of these veteran warriors doubtless were ready to march up to the Senate House and lay waste to every toga in sight.

-- The end of Ben Elton's Dead Famous, when embittered anarchist Woggle blows up the expy of the Big Brother house in revenge for the producer leaking earlier misdeeds to the police...but since he forgot to correct for daylight savings time while he was digging a tunnel under it, when he blasts the house into pieces there's nobody inside.
-Made better by the inspector who's been the viewpoint character for about half the book judging it a good effort even as he arrests Woggle.
+- The end of Ben Elton's Dead Famous, when embittered anarchist Woggle blows up the expy of the Big Brother house in revenge for the producer leaking his earlier misdeeds to the police...but since he forgot to correct for daylight savings time while he was digging a tunnel under it, when he blasts the house into pieces, there's nobody inside.
+Made better by the inspector who has been the viewpoint character for about half the book judging it a good effort even as he arrests Woggle.